3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Dolphin Tour with The Westin Cape Coral

-If seeing bottlenose dolphin excite you, and you stay with the Westin Cape Coral, you can actually enjoy a free dolphin cruise.
+If seeing bottlenose dolphins excites you, and you stay with the Westin Cape Coral, you can actually enjoy a free dolphin cruise.
 You just have to sign up at check-in and they offer a 9:30 AM; 11:30 AM and sometimes 1:30 PM to try and see dolphin.
+I had so much fun doing this, and the guides were very knowledgeable.

 If you’re not staying here, you can still find a ton of tour companies offering dolphin tours since Fort Myers has a very healthy population of these beloved marine mammals.